iamjoshk/discogs_sync/README.md

 - Wantlist count sensor
 - Collection value sensors (minimum, median, maximum)
 - Random record sensor with details and artwork
+- User lists sensor with list details
+- User folders sensor with folder details
-- Buttons to refresh each data for each API endpoint
+- Buttons to refresh data for each API endpoint
 - Actions that return collection and wantlist data for use in dashboards
 - Rate limit monitor
 - Support for flex-table-card integration